Mamoon794/employee-handbook/README.md

 - Document uploads, and access to org-specific financial info and analytics
 - Accessible on web, mobile, and tablet devices

+## AI Feature: Voice-to-Text Input

+### Overview of the Improvement
+This feature introduces a voice-to-text input option for the chatbot, allowing users to speak their questions instead of typing.
+It enhances accessibility, especially for users with visual impairments or limited mobility, and offers a faster, more natural way to interact with the app.
+The feature leverages AI-powered speech recognition to transcribe spoken language into text.

+### How to Test the AI Feature

+1. Go to the application at the link above.
+2. Once you've provided your location, click the mic icon to the left of the input bar to begin recording.
+3. Speak your question.
+4. Click the mic icon again to stop recording.
+5. Wait for your transcription to appear in the input box.
+6. You may edit your question, or repeat steps 2–5 to add more text.
+Once you are satisfied with the text in the box, submit your question by pressing Enter or clicking the search icon to the right of the input bar.

+### Dependencies

+This feature builds on existing components, as well as incorporates the faster-whisper library, an open-source implementation of OpenAI's Whisper model.

+- **faster-whisper** – Used to transcribe audio recordings with the small Whisper model.
+- **FastAPI** – Hosts the AI service and exposes the `/transcribe` endpoint.
+- **Next.js (Frontend & Backend)** – Frontend sends the audio clip to the backend, which then sends it to the AI service endpoint for transcription.

+### Performance Results
+- **Transcription Accuracy** - The small faster-whisper model achieves high accuracy on clear, conversational speech with good handling of various accents.
+- **Response Time** - Transcription typically completes within 5 seconds for short audio clips (under 30 seconds).
+- **Resource Usage** - Running the small faster-whisper model uses minimal system resources, allowing for efficient backend performance.

 ## Target Users

 - **Public Users:** Employees across Canada seeking clarification on general work rights